gojek/optimus-extension-valor/docs/recipe.md

-type | the type of data to be read from the path specified by **path** | currently available is `file` only | - format | the format being used to decode the data | currently available is `jsonnet` only | - path | the path where to read the actual data from | the valid format based on the **type** | -
+type | the type of data to be read from the path specified by **path** | currently available is `file` only | - format | the format being used to decode the data | currently available is `jsonnet` only | - path | the path where to read the actual data from | the valid format based on the **type** | - output | defines how output of the procedure execution will be handled | it is optional. if it is being set, then its required fields should be specified. output.treat_as | treatment that will be run against the output | currently availalbe: `info`, `warning`, `error`, `success`. if it is set to be `error`, then execution will not be continued. output.targets | specifies the target output streams to write the result | it is an array of object, that needs to have a least one member output.targets[].name | name of the output stream | it can be anything, but should be unique within the targets and should follow _`[a-z_]+`_ output.targets[].type | the type of output stream | currently available: `file` and `std`, where the `std` is the standard output on console. output.targets[].format | format output that will be written | currently available: `yaml` and `json` output.targets[].path | the path where to write the output | it is required when the target type is `file` but not considered when it is set to be `std`

 _Note that every field mentioned above is mandatory unless stated otherwise._